Learn a variety of Yarn Dye and Wool Dye Methods with these 6 basic Yarn Dyeing Techniques

 - Self Striping Yarn

-In this article, we will explore the various colorways and patterns of hand dyed yarn and the techniques to achieve them.
+In this article, we will explore the various colorways and patterns of hand dyed yarn and the techniques you need to know to achieve them at home.

 - White or light colored Yarn (sheep, alpaca, etc.)